lukszi/NetflixIMDBRatings/README.md

 1. Giving this plugin the required permissions

 ## This doesn't work anymore
-It shouldn't work since it isn't done yet

-For future reference though: The source code is here, create a PR, fix it and ask me to merge it
+The source code is here, create a PR, fix it and ask me to merge it.

 ## Todo list
  * [x] Read movie titles from Netflix
- * [x] Lookup movies on imdb to get the ID
- * [x] Get ratings from that ID
+ * [x] Get ratings from IMDB
- * [ ] Insert ratings into the website using the classes and structures used by the Netflix "ratings"
+ * [x] Insert ratings into the website using the classes and structures used by the Netflix "ratings"
- * [ ] Update titles that were dynamically added by scrolling down
+ * [x] Update titles that were dynamically added by scrolling down